thinkb4/a-walk-in-javascript/day_08.md

 ### ES6 Classes in depth

-So far we had a reasonable amount of information to shallowly understand JavaScript Classes, but I wanna push you a little further.
+So far we've had a reasonable amount of information to shallowly understand JavaScript Classes, but I wanna push you a little further.

 Again I'll ask Kyle Simpson's book to help me.
 Please go to [YDKJS: this & Object Prototypes - Appendix A: ES6 class](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/this%20%26%20object%20prototypes/apA.md)